In this article, I will be comparing walking with yoga based on the current research and help you decide which one is better.

 What Is More Effective Walking or Yoga?

-Most of the yoga classes available are created to fit into the fitness levels of general population.
-They are relaxing and spend a lot of the time for meditation and breathing parts.
+Most of the yoga classes available are created to fit the fitness levels of the general population.
+They are relaxing and spend a lot of their time on meditation and breathing parts.
 They don’t go extra hard every time because people wouldn’t come back.

 So if you want to burn most calories from your yoga session, you need to start thinking about how to design your personalized yoga workout that fits your needs.